code-smell/code-smell.github.io/_posts/2016-10-08-php-deployment-with-rocketeer.md

 ## What's next

-Of course this was only a simple example.
-There is no database or a complex web application structure.
-But it shows that deploying with Rocketeer is really easy.
+Of course, this was only a simple example.
+There is nor a database nor a complex structure in this application .
+But it cleary shows that deploying with Rocketeer is quite easy.
+Now it's up to you.